Before You Enter

 What are the monthly competitions for PleinAir Salon?

 We host a new competition each month from April to March each year, and each cycle has a different judge.
-Each of these 11 cycles will result in 23 winners.
-We award $1,100 each month to the top three overall winners and the People’s Choice Winner.
+Each of these 11 cycles will result in 22 winners.
+We award $2,750 each month.

 All of these winners will be included as semi-finalists for the final judging of the year where we will announce our Annual winners.